Sam Noble Scholarships assist undergraduate and graduate students studying agriculture, and undergraduate students studying technology.

 Additional information about the Sam Noble Scholarship Program is available online at www.noblefoundation.org/scholarships.

-The Samuel Roberts Noble Foundation Inc. (noblefoundation.org), headquartered in Ardmore, Oklahoma, is a private foundation dedicated to continuing the philanthropic legacy of Lloyd Noble by funding agricultural research and making charitable grants that cultivate good health, support education and build stronger communities.
+The Samuel Roberts Noble Foundation Inc. (noblefoundation.org), headquartered in Ardmore, Oklahoma, continues the philanthropic legacy of Lloyd Noble by funding agricultural research and making charitable grants that cultivate good health, support education and build stronger communities.